-Item Quantity Notes Water bottle 1 With drinking fountains turned off, students will be encouraged to fill bottles at home.
-They will have access to one of the touchless water bottle filling stations.
-Backpack 1 Students will be assigned a hook where they will hang their backpacks.
+ltem Quantity Notes Water bottle or similar Hydro-flask container 1 With drinking fountains turned off, students will fill water containers at home each day for school.
+Backpack 1 Students will be assigned a hook where they will hang their backpack.
 The backpacks will be at a distance, as to not touch other backpacks.
 Students will have access to their backpacks in staggered groups.
-Clean cloth face mask 1
+Clean cloth face mask, tissue box, hand sanitizer, baby wipe package, disinfecting Clorox wipes, markers, scissors, pencils, glue sticks, crayons, band aids, pencil box/supply bin, etc. 1 Masks are to be worn at all times except when eating, personal supplies are to be stored in the desk or seat sack.
+Box of ziploc sandwich bags 1 kept in seat sack (to be used to remove personal items from the classroom for disposal and replacement as needed)